 5. Best Interactive: Ayeboovi Talking Hamster

-Ayeboovi talking hamster repeats everything you say in its cute voice.
+The Ayeboovi talking hamster repeats everything you say in its cute voice.
 It is an interactive, soft, fluffy plush toy that your child may enjoy hugging and playing with.
-The hamster shakes its body while answering and responds to your touch.
-It also moves its head up and down automatically.
-This soft toy requires three AAA batteries and comes with a 90-day money-back policy.
-It weighs 0.3lb and measures 3.5×5.9×3.9in.
+The expert-approved toy hamster shakes its body while answering and responds to your touch.
+It also moves its head up and down automatically, making it the ideal communication toy.
+This social and emotional development toy requires three AAA batteries and weighs 0.3lb and measures 3.5×5.9×3.9in.

 - Boosts confidence in your little one